squeek502/resinator/README.md

   + This behaves similarly to the byte order mark (it gets skipped/ignored wherever it is), so the same reasoning applies (although `<U+E000>` seems to avoid causing errors like the BOM does).
 - In `resinator`, control characters specified as a quoted string with a `^` in an `ACCELERATORS` resource (e.g. `"^C"`) must be in the range of `A-Z` (case insensitive).
   + The Windows RC compiler's error hints that this is the intended behavior (`control character out of range [^A - ^Z]`), but it actually allows for a large number of codepoints >= 0x80 to be used.
 Of those allowed, it treats them as if they were `A-Z` and subtracts `0x40` from the codepoint to convert it to a 'control character', but for arbitrary non-ASCII codepoints that just leads to garbage.
 The codepoints that are allowed may be based on some sort of Unicode-aware 'is character' function or something, but I couldn't really find a pattern to it.
 The full list of codepoints that trigger the error can be found [here](https://gist.github.com/squeek502/2e9d0a4728a83eed074ad9785a209fd0).
+- In `resinator`, the codepoints `U+0900`, `U+0A00`, `U+0A0D`, `U+2000`, `U+FFFE`, and `U+0D00` are illegal outside of string literals, and emit a warning if used inside string literals
+  + The Windows RC compiler will error and/or ignore these codepoints when used outside of string literals, but not always.
+When used within string literals, the Windows RC compiler will miscompile them (either swap the bytes of the UTF-16 code unit in the `.res`, omit it altogether, or some other strange interaction).

 ### Unavoidable divergences from the MSVC++ `rc` tool